-5.1.7.1.1 Frame structure
+1.7.1.1 Frame structure

-The general physical layer frame structure is shown in Figure 66.
-The frame length can be dynamically adjusted within the allowable range.
-For the adaptation of the specific frame length, see Section 5.1.7.4.1.
-The system frame structure adopts a self-contained frame format, in which the system information channel broadcasts the frame structure.
-The channels can be controlled according to actual service conditions.
-Resources can be dynamically and adaptively allocated to uplink and downlink service channels and short signalling resources in one frame (see 5.1.7.5.6).
+The general physical layer frame structure is shown in Figure 69.
+The frame structure is self-contained, in which the system information channel (SICH) broadcasts information of the frame structure.
+The content of SICH and the types of sub-fields can be controlled and distributed to CAPs by network management entity to coordinate multiple CAPs based on actual service conditions.
+Resources can be adaptively allocated to uplink and downlink traffic channels and short signalling resources in one frame (see 1.7.5.6).
 The granularity of resource allocation is one OFDM symbol.

-Combined with the adaptation sublayer's multi-connection function, service layer’s service replication and arbitration functions, and spectrum aggregation function (see 5.1.7.11), system-level multi-connection and multichannel processing transmission can be flexibly implemented to further improve service reliability.
+Combined with the adaptation sublayer's multi-connection function, service layer’s service replication and arbitration functions, and carrier aggregation function (see 1.7.11), system-level multi-connection and multichannel processing transmission can be flexibly implemented to further improve service reliability.

-Figure 66
+Figure 69